tcfev/Fordem/README.md

 # fuerdem
-Fuerdem is a open source political participations platform/app.
+Fuerdem is a open source political participation platform/app.
 See here for more information: https://fuerdem.de/

 Our Values / principles (also for moderation etc.): https://github.com/tcfev/fuerDem/issues/57